 Here in the Northeast, we have some of the best food in the country.
 From New York and New Haven-style pizza and Long Island bagels to New England classics like clam chowder and lobster rolls, our culinary landscape is one worth bragging about.
-Of course, the home-cooked meals and family recipes coming out of own kitchens are also photo-worthy sources of pride.
+Of course, the home-cooked meals and family recipes coming out of our own kitchens are also photo-worthy sources of pride.

 Food can be so much fun to take pictures of.
-It doesn’t move, you can pose it however you like, and afterwards you can eat your creation.
+It doesn’t move, you can pose it however you like and afterwards you can eat your creation.

 Spice up your food photos with these five simple tips on how to photograph food.

 Scroll down to see all of the delicious-looking food photos we received from this Photo Session.

 Artificial light can create unnatural colors in your food images, so using natural light is best.
 If it’s warm enough outside, I recommend heading outdoors to set up your shot.
 Look for a shaded area – filtered or overcast light is best.
 You want to avoid direct sunlight, it can create harsh shadows.
 If you’re stuck inside for the shot, arrange your food display by a window that gets a lot of natural light.

 If you want to focus on just one food item – or one part of a dish – use a shallow depth of field to draw the viewer’s eye in.
 Choose a large aperture anywhere between f/1.8 – f/2.8.
 If you’re using your phone to take the image, use portrait mode to achieve this look.
 Alternately, if you want to show a whole plate of food, use a smaller aperture anywhere between f/5.6-f/11.
 For my shot of the cookies my aperture was set to f/2.2.
 Learn more about camera settings with our cheat sheet.